an-hongyu/academicpages.github.io-master/_posts/2019-02-02-one-layer-memristor.md

 ---

 {% include gallery layout="half" %}
-With my friend [Mohammad](https://www.linkedin.com/in/mohammad-shah-al-mamun/)’s help, We successfully fabricated one-layer memristor crossbar (5 by 5) in [Micro & Nano Fabrication Laboratory](https://www.micron.ece.vt.edu/) at VT.
+With my friend [Mohammad](https://www.linkedin.com/in/mohammad-shah-al-mamun/)’s help and [Prof.Orlowski](https://ece.vt.edu/people/profile/orlowski)’s support, We successfully fabricated one-layer memristor crossbar (5 by 5) in [Micro & Nano Fabrication Laboratory](https://www.micron.ece.vt.edu/) at VT.
 The testing for this device would be performed in the following months.